 When farmers began growing soy in Asia in the 11th Century B.C., they used the seed of the soy plant to create an assortment of fresh, fermented, and dried foods.

-Best Food Facts Nutrition Advisor Carolyn O'Neil, MS, RD, was on Access Hollywood Live talking about healthy eating while on a summer road trip.
+Best Food Facts Nutrition Advisor Carolyn O'Neil, MS, RD, puts Access Hollywood viewers in the driver's seat with her road rules on healthy eating.

 Follow the Restaurant Road Rules from registered dietitian Carolyn O’Neil to keep you well fueled and in the driver’s seat.